Mark-Shternberg/wireguard-console-manager/README.md

 Light CLI manager for wireguard
 =====================================
-It will install wireguard and creates 3 commands:
+It will install wireguard and create 3 commands:
 1. ``` add-peer ``` to add new peer
 2. ``` delete-peer ``` to delete selected peer
 3. ``` look-conf ``` to view the configuration of the selected peer